rackerlabs/technical-blog/_posts/2019-09-20-benefits-of-strategic-supply-chain-optimization.md

 A strategic supply chain optimization in the service industry does the following:

--	**Helps to developing new service with focused supply chain management tools and processes**: Businesses integrate procurement processes and their enabling technology with other enterprise applications that help to expand the ecosystem and increase control-related project development, cost estimation, budgeting, and financial management.
+-	**Helps to develop new service with focused supply chain management tools and processes**: Businesses integrate procurement processes and their enabling technology with other enterprise applications to help expand the ecosystem and increase control-related project development, cost estimation, budgeting, and financial management.
--	**Reduces costs**: For instance in banks, the supply chain involves all the distribution channels where cash is held and through which customers transact, such as ATMs, branches, mobile devices, net banking, and agent outlets.
+-	**Reduces costs**: For instance, in banks, the supply chain involves all the distribution channels where cash is held and through which customers transact, such as ATMs, branches, mobile devices, net banking, and agent outlets.
 Banks need to monitor transactions at these locations and leverage modeling to forecast requirements and plan the logistics for distribution of cash and other transactional devices.
-This can reduce costs and optimize service levels.
+Doing this can reduce costs and optimize service levels.
 -	**Leverages better information and analytics**: With the development of scorecards, based on high-quality information and maintained in the supply chain management system, companies hold vendors accountable for business results based on the quality of their services.

 The following diagram illustrates strategic supply chain optimization: